nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_zms.rst

 BM_ZMS can be used with asynchronous and synchronous storage APIs.

-To use it with asynchronous APIs, it is recommended to register a callback handler that will be called when an operation (write/init) has finished.
+To use it with asynchronous APIs, it is recommended to register a callback handler that will be called when an operation (mount, clear, write, or delete) has finished.
 Read operations are synchronous and do not require a callback handler.

 Mounting the storage system